-With great fanfare, Joe’s pumpkin weighed in at impressive 1507 pounds, the heaviest of the day…so far.
+With great fanfare, Joe’s pumpkin weighed in at impressive 1,507 pounds, the heaviest of the day…up to that point.
 As Steve’s entry was reverently hoisted onto the scales, a hushed murmur could be heard rapidly spreading through the crowd.
-They had detected what Steve was now seeing for the very first time; a small leak coming from the bottom of the pumpkin.
-His worst fears were coming true right before his eyes.
+They had detected what Steve saw for the very first time as the pumpkin was hoisted; a small leak coming from its bottom.
+His worst fear was coming true right before his eyes.
 Although it weighed in at 1,568 pounds (the largest pumpkin in the world for 2008), the rules are very clear.
 Due to this slight but costly imperfection, the “Beast” was out of contention!

-For many competitors, growing record setting vegetables is more business than gardening.
-Seeds from a consistent winning cultivar can fetch as much as $500 each.
-Steve’s already had numerous offers to purchase his seeds.
-Indeed, for the last 12 years, new records have been set with every competition.
+For many competitors, growing record-setting vegetables is more business than gardening.
+Seeds from a consistently winning cultivar can fetch as much as $500 each.
+Steve, too, had already received numerous offers to purchase his seeds.
+For the last 12 years, new records have been set with every competition.
 Much of that is due to advances in the genetic breeding of champion seeds.
-But that doesn’t account for the whole story.
+That doesn’t account for the whole story.